Candice-Leigh-King/our-whereabouts-website/_posts/Venice/2021-11-11-venice-2-day-itinerary.md

       href="https://ourwhereabouts.com/travel/2021/11/18/murano-burano.html">
       tap here!</a></p><h2>Castello</h2><p>Take Vaporetto back to Venice - Get off at Celestia and walk towards Arsenale di Venezia.
-Get 'lost' in the authentic neighborhood of Castello, you'll find it less crowded and really get to absorb how the locals live.</p><p>&nbsp;</p><h2>Arsenale Di Venezia</h2><p>It is a beautiful complex of former shipyards and armories clustered together in the city of Venice.
+Get 'lost' in the authentic neighborhood of Castello, you'll find it less crowded and get to absorb how the locals live.</p><h2>Arsenale Di Venezia</h2><p>It is a beautiful complex of former shipyards and armories clustered together in the city of Venice.
 Not many people go here and it's a nice spot to just sit and relax.
-Unlike the rest of Venice there are a few benches here and you can also find a water fountain.</p><p>&nbsp;</p><h2><a
+Unlike the rest of Venice there are a few benches here and you can also find a water fountain.</p><h2><a href="https://travel.usnews.com/Monterey_CA/">︎</a>Riva Degli
-      href="https://travel.usnews.com/Monterey_CA/">︎</a>Riva Degli
       Schiavoni</h2><p>From Arsenale di Venezia you'll walk on this famous promenade along the waterfront to San Marco.
 It is usually very busy and